WICG/file-system-access/SuggestedNameAndDir.md

 Our proposal is for it to be an error to provide both `startIn` and `startInParentOf`.
 It should not be an error to provide both `startIn*` and `id`.
-If both are provided, `startIn*` will specify what directory the file picker should start out it, and the ultimately picked directory will be recorded as the last selected directory for the given `id`, such that future invocations with that `id` but no `startIn*` value will use the directory.
+If both are provided, `startIn*` will specify what directory the file picker should start out in, and the ultimately picked directory will be recorded as the last selected directory for the given `id`, such that future invocations with that `id` but no `startIn*` value will use the directory.